Finally, the new version of Skylum's Luminar software is available for sale and I can talk about it and show you around inside!

 Video Overview of Luminar 3 with Libraries

 So without further delay, let's get right to it.
-Watch the video, then scroll down to get more information on Luminar and how you can pre-order it before December 18th, 2018 and get some bonuses to boot!
+Watch the video, then scroll down to get more information on Luminar and how you can order it.

 Well, if you couldn't tell from the video, I was pretty impressed with their first run at making their image browser (libraries).
 Here are a few notes of things I talked about, and what's still to come for Luminar 3.